510: The Painted Hills

 Hey, he’s turning into Michael McDonald.

-Michael McDonald was the lead singer for the Doobie Brothers on songs like “What a Fool Believes” and “Taking It to the Streets.”
+Michael McDonald was the bearded lead singer for the Doobie Brothers on songs like “What a Fool Believes” and “Takin' It to the Streets.”
 In 1982 he disbanded the group to launch a solo career; although he had a few isolated hits, he never really matched his success with the band, and in 1996 they reunited for a tour.

 Cycle is a brand of dog food manufactured by Del Monte Foods, which also makes Kibbles ‘n Bits and Gravy Train pet foods.
+Cycle 1 was for puppies, Cycle 2 was for ages 1-7, etc.

-A paraphrase of the song “What a Fool Believes" by the Doobie Brothers (see earlier note).
+A paraphrase of the song “What a Fool Believes" by the Doobie Brothers (see previous note).
 Actual lyrics: "He came from somewhere back in her long ago/The sentimental fool don't see/Trying hard to recreate/What had yet to be created once in her life."
 (Thanks to John B. for this reference.)

 This is no good—we’re on top of the monument!